FederatedAI/FATE/doc/tutorial/README.md

 - [FATE-Test Tutorial](fate_test_tutorial.md)

-To merge models from different roles and export as sklearn/lighGBM or PMML format, please reger to the tutorial below:
+To merge models from different roles and export as sklearn/lighGBM or PMML format, please refer to the tutorial below:

 - [Guide to Merging FATE Model](./model_merge.md)